oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 }
 ```

+For devices with sub-devices, the RAS error counters are collected per sub-device.
+The driver also maintains accumulated totals acrosss all sub-devices.
+When ::xetSysmanRasGetErrors() is called with a device-level SMI handle, the accumulated total errors across all sub-devices will be returned and
+all accumulated totals and sub-device error counters are cleared if requested.
+When called with a sub-device SMI handle, only the errors relevant
+to that sub-device are returned and cleared if requested.

 # <a name="ev">Events</a>
 Events are a way to determine is changes have occurred on a device e.g. new RAS errors.
 An application registers the events that it wishes to receive